Cardinal characteristics and countable Borel equivalence relations: A general framework for combinatorial properties

-Most cardinal invariants of the continuum, including the ``quotable" ones considered in Section 4, can be described in a rather dramatically general context as the norm of a suitable relation.
-See, for instance, \Vojtas~\cite{voj} and Blass \cite{blass-borel} for a development of this abstract approach.
-We now extend our discussion to this setting, and define the Borel invariant property inspired by nearly any tame cardinal invariant.
+Most cardinal characteristics, including those considered in Section~4, can be described abstractly as the norm of a suitable relation.
+See, for instance, \Vojtas~\cite{voj} and Blass \cite{blass-borel} for a development of this approach.
+We now extend our discussion to this setting, and define combinatorial properties corresponding to nearly any cardinal of this type.